pathoam/solana/bench-exchange/README.md

 matching trade orders which could be fulfilled.
 When a match is found the Matcher should issue a match request.
 Match requests may not satisfy the entirety of either order, but the exchange will greedily fulfill it.
-Any leftover tokens in either account will keep the Order valid for further swap requests in the future.
+Any leftover tokens in either account will keep the Order valid for further matches in the future.

 Matching trade orders are defined by the following swap requirements: